PHLAK/chriskankiewicz.com/database/seeders/data/posts/2021-02-06_configuration_closures.md

-In summary, configuration closures give the end-user full control of the configuration of complex objects, eliminates the need to pre-define options, future proofs our configuration, requires less application code and (bonus) is type safe!
+In summary, configuration closures give the end-user full control of the configuration of complex objects, eliminates the need to pre-define options, future proofs our configuration, requires less code and (bonus) is type safe!

 ---